Viduthalai Rajendran

-K. Rajendran, popularly known as Viduthalai Rajendran is a periyarist, currently the General Secretary of Dravidar Viduthalai Kazhagam, formerly Periyar Dravidar Kazhagam.
+Kandhasamy Rajendran, popularly known as Viduthalai Rajendran is a Periyarist, currently the General Secretary of Dravidar Viduthalai Kazhagam, formerly Periyar Dravidar Kazhagam.
 He is well known for propagating the principles of Periyar E. V. Ramasamy through his literary works.
 He is the founder and editor-in-chief of the weekly Puratchi Periyar Muzhakkam.

 Personal life

-Rajendran was born on 16 October 1947, to Kandhasamy and Dhanam in Mayiladuthurai, Thanjavur district, Tamil Nadu.
+Rajendran was born on 16 October 1947, to Kandhasamy and Dhanam in Mayiladuthurai, Mayiladuthurai district, Tamil Nadu.
 During World War II, his father joined the Indian National Army.
-He was incarcerated for participating in the protest held by Ma.Po.Sivagnanam, the founder of Tamil Arasu Kazhagam, insisting the Government to merge some border areas with the Madras state.
+He was incarcerated for participating in the protest held by M.P.
+Sivagnanam, the founder of Tamil Arasu Kazhagam, insisting the Government to merge some border areas with the Madras State.

 Education

-He completed his schooling in Mayiladuthurai Municipal school.
+Rajendran completed his schooling in Mayiladuthurai Municipal school.
 He did his Pre-university course in A. V. C. College, Mayiladuthurai.
 In 1969, he received his bachelor's degree in Physics from the same college.

 Marriage

 In 1976, he was introduced to Saraswathy, M.A., M.Phil., a lecturer at Queen Mary College by his friend.
 As she was an ardent periyarist and a feminist, friendship bloomed between them.
 He started sharing his life with her from 10.01.1979.
 Their wedding ceremony, which took place at a library in Periyar Thidal, Vepery, Chennai, was made as simple as possible according to the principles of Periyar.
 The event was presided by K.Veeramani, General Secretary of Dravidar Kazhagam.
 It was recorded in Viduthalai, a daily founded by Periyar.
 They decided not to have children and have lived with the policy "Public Life is Our Life" till today.